Windomal Land Trust

 Trees Produced Annually

-In March 2016, the process commenced to install a 6 Ha almond nursery in the Sunraysia region.
-The nursery has the capacity to produce 400,000 trees annually and will supply trees directly into the Windomal Land Trust orchard development project.
+In late 2015, the process commenced to install a 6 Ha almond nursery in the Sunraysia region.
+The nursery has the capacity to produce 400,000 trees annually and will supply trees directly into goFARM's orchard developments.

 Installing the sub mainline (February 2016)